Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 especially if small files are important and encoding time is of secondary importance.
-Note that many groups will require you to use x264, so ask your group leader before picking this codec.
+Note that many groups will require you to use x264, so ask your group leader before picking this encoder.

 Other codecs, such as VP9,
 are generally not used for fansubbing,